eu-nebulous/cloud-fog-service-broker/README.md

 ## Usage

-CFSB can accessed using application id and user id as parameters in the URL, e.g.,
+CFSB can be accessed using application id and user id as parameters in the URL, e.g.,

 https://cfsb.dev.nebulouscloud.eu/?appId=123a&nonce=gregk .